South Fork of the Snake River in Idaho

 Best flows

 Use the RiverReports Irwin chart and USGS 13032500 together.
-Stable releases make the best fishing and rowing window; rapid release changes, heavy wind, or unsafe side-channel conditions should change the float, launch, or river choice.
+Stable releases make the best fishing and rowing window.
+Rapid release changes, heavy wind, or unsafe side-channel conditions should change the float, launch, or river choice.

-When to skip
+When to leave

 Skip or change reaches when cutthroat rules are unclear, when wind or releases make rowing unsafe, when launch or pass details are unsettled, when crowding at ramps is unreasonable, or when private-bank assumptions would shape the plan.